google/applied-machine-learning-intensive/v2/xx_misc/probability_and_statistics/slides.md

 # The Expected Value is the "Average" Roll

-* When we roll a 6-sided die what is the “most likely” value?
+* When we roll a 6-sided die, what is the “most likely” value?
 * Imagine rolling the die 100 times, what would the "average" roll be?
-* The expected value of a random variable can be thought of as mean or average
+* The expected value of a random variable can be thought of as the *mean* or *average*

 ![center](res/prob03.png)